frankwaldal/frank-waldal-js-frameworks-ma-1-level-2/README.md

 You wrap the gallery in a div with classname "imageContainer".
 Each image is wrapped in a div with classname "imageWrapper".
 You can also add information text to each image, that needs to be added in a p with classname "imageText".
 This needs to be **after** the image.
 Use the `example.html` file in the project as reference.

+If you plan on not using the full screen width for the `imageContainer` div, you will need to adjust `grid-template-columns` after taste for the width of the container.
+I recommend adjusting "x" in this line with the number of thumbnails you want viewed `repeat(x,minmax(0,1fr));`.